 Thanks to Cllr Stevenson for his work in the cemetery following the email received

-from the Hinds family.
+from the Hines family.
 All is now resolved.
 Wild hawthorn has been cut back and headstones have been uncovered.
 Clerk to ensure that the grave row and number

 are on the back of new headstones as per the cemetery regulations (4.1.18).